darafferty/rapthor/docs/source/strategy.rst

         strategy_steps[i][parameter1] = value1
         strategy_steps[i][parameter2] = value2

-The file basically defines the variable ``strategy_steps``, which is a list of dictionaries.
+As can be seen from this example, the file basically defines the variable ``strategy_steps``, which is a list of dictionaries.
 There is one entry (dictionary) in the list per processing cycle.
 Each dictionary stores the processing parameters for that cycle.

 .. note::